xd009642/tarpaulin/README.md

         --follow-exec              Follow executed processes capturing coverage information if they're part of your project.
         --force-clean              Adds a clean stage to work around cargo bugs that may affect coverage results -f, --forward                  Forwards unexpected signals to test.
-Tarpaulin will still take signals it is expecting.
-        --frozen                   Do not update Cargo.lock or any caches -h, --help                     Prints help information
+This is now the default behaviour --frozen                   Do not update Cargo.lock or any caches -h, --help                     Prints help information
         --ignore-config            Ignore any project config files